 You know those youthful, bouncy cheeks we all crave?
 They’re a sign of healthy, abundant collagen.
-Located within the dermis (below the outermost layer of skin), collagen is the foundation of connective tissue that supports the skin’s structure.
-“Collagen is naturally found throughout the body, and isn’t just in the skin,” says San Francisco facial plastic surgeon David Kim, MD.
-“It is commonly found in muscles, tendons, your gastrointestinal tract, and even your blood vessels.”
+Located within the outermost layer of skin, collagen is the foundation of connective tissue that supports the skin’s structure.
+“Collagen is naturally found throughout the body,” says San Francisco facial plastic surgeon David W. Kim, MD.
+“It isn’t just in the skin.
+It is commonly found in muscles, tendons, the gastrointestinal tract, and even blood vessels.”
+Unfortunately, collagen depletes with age, but our diet can help.
+Luckily, there are many foods that boost collagen naturally.

 “Collagen is formed from 19 amino acids, which are the building blocks of protein,” says holistic nutritionist Jennifer Hanway.
 “Adding protein-rich foods into our diets provide us with the raw materials necessary for collagen production.
 Choose from high-quality animal proteins such as organic chicken, grass-fed beef and wild-caught salmon.”